A Novel Design and Performance Optimization Methodology for Hydraulic Cross-Flow Turbines using Successive Numerical Simulations: Background

-Almost every study reviewed in \autoref{Table1} has investigated the performance of a low-head micro Cross-Flow turbine.
-Therefore, rotor diameter mostly has a value that falls between 150 and 350 millimeters.
-Moreover, \autoref{Table1} suggests that results obtained in these studies are partly inconsistent and even occasionally contradictory.
+\autoref{TableB1} in \ref{AppendixB} summarizes the results of previous studies on the Cross-Flow turbine.
+Most studies have investigated the performance of a low-head micro Cross-Flow turbine, so the value of runner diameter falls mostly between 150 and 350 mm.
+Moreover, \autoref{TableB1} suggests that the results obtained in these studies are partly inconsistent and even occasionally contradictory.

 Most studies agree that an optimal angle of attack is between 12 and 20 degrees, with 16 being the favorable value.
-Only a few have concluded that an angle of attack greater than 20 degrees leads to a higher efficiency (\cite{Sammartano1, Totapally, Sammartano2}); however, it seems that in these studies the value of hydraulic efficiency is mistakenly reported in place of turbine efficiency, leading to the erroneous conclusion that 22 degrees is the optimal value for attack angle.
-Additionally, according to \autoref{Table1} the optimal value of diameter ratio is between 0.65 and 0.69.
+Only a few have concluded that an angle of attack greater than 20 degrees leads to higher efficiencies (\cite{Sammartano1, Sammartano2, Totapally}); however, it seems that in these studies the value of hydraulic efficiency is reported instead of turbine efficiency, leading to the erroneous conclusion that 22 degrees is the optimal angle of attack.
+Furthermore, data in \autoref{TableB1} is mostly consistent for diameter ratio, and its optimal value should fall between 0.65 and 0.69.

-Inconsistencies become notable when considering data on the number of blades and admission angle.
-While data in \autoref{Table1} suggests that the optimal value of admission angle is between 80 and 120 degrees, some researchers reported 90 degrees as the optimal value while others favored 120 degrees.
-Furthermore, it is seen that data in \autoref{Table1} for the number of blades is evenly distributed between 15 and 35 blades without any specific relation to site-specific values such as water head or volume flow rate.
-Therefore, no definite conclusion can be drawn on the optimal value of the number of blades based on \autoref{Table1}.
+Inconsistencies become notable when considering the number of blades and admission angle.
+While the data suggests that the optimal value of admission angle is between 80 and 120 degrees, some researchers reported 90 degrees as the optimal value while others favored 120 degrees.
+Furthermore, data in \autoref{TableB1} does not reveal any correlation between the number of blades and site-specific values such as water head or volume flow rate, only that the value mostly resides between 15 and 35.

-Although these studies provide a good insight into the effect of each single parameter on the efficiency of the turbine, only a few of them provide a limited framework for designing a new turbine.
-None of these studies provide details about the system-level design, which includes defining product architecture and key parameters such as rotor diameter, while only a few (such as \cite{Sammartano1}) propose limited methodologies for the detail design phase.
+Overall, while these studies provide a good insight into the effect of each parameter on the efficiency of the turbine, only a few present a concrete framework for designing a new turbine.
+Only one study offers details about the system-level design process \cite{Woldemariam1} and only a few (such as \cite{Sammartano1, Leguizamon}) propose methods for the detail design phase.

-A new design framework is proposed in this article that encompasses the system-level design as well as the detail design phases.
-This new methodology relies on theoretical expressions and experimental data for the system-level design phase and on CFD simulations for the detail design phase, which are validated by experimental data.
-To demonstrate its application, the proposed methodology is used to design and optimize the performance of a new Cross-Flow turbine, which not only achieves a high value of efficiency, but also maintains that efficiency under a wide range of load conditions.